 Those browser changes have already had an impact on digital marketing.

-- Ads personalization is now limited.
+- Ads personalisation is now limited.
 Cookies are often used to show ads to people based on websites they’ve visited.
-Efforts to block these cookies limit the ability to deliver personalized ads to visitors from these browsers.
+Efforts to block these cookies limit the ability to deliver personalised ads to visitors from these browsers.

 - Conversions are being underreported.
 Since view-through and cross-device conversions can’t be counted when cookies are blocked, our advertising partners have told us that their reporting has become less reliable, especially for campaigns that measure value using view-throughs.